Snakybo/SEngine/README.md

 ## Automatic shader uniform updating
 The engine has the ability to automatically update most shader uniforms, it supports the GLSL datatypes ```float```, ```vec3``` , ```mat4``` and ```sampler2D```.
 These variables should be prefixed with ```T_```, ```M_``` or ```R_``` if it's for the ```Transform```, ```Material``` or ```Rendererer```.

-## Prefab system
-The engine has support for a basic prefab system.
-This allows you to create a game object in a prefab file, you can modify any variables in this file.
-This allows for easy editing of objects, without having to rebuild every time you change a variable.
-However it's not possible to add components from a prefab yet.

 ## Anti-Aliasing
 Currently the engine only supports [MSAA](http://en.wikipedia.org/wiki/Multisample_anti-aliasing), Other anti-aliasing techniques are on the [Planned features](#planned-features) list.